VasinkaD/DAMN/Paper_Results/ResNet/Readme.md

 Subdirectory with codes for processing the microscopy data of nuclear pore complexes. <br>
 The results are characterized in the section "Astronomical and localization microscopy demonstration" of the main text and Figure 6-II. <br>

+-> DAMN_ResNet.keras <br>
+The upsampling ResNet model to be loaded and utilized by each application.